Jrostaggs97/Jrostaggs97/README.md

 - 👋 Hi, I’m @Jrostaggs97 aka Jon Staggs.
-I'm an MS student at University of Washington's Applied Math dept. I graduated from UT Austin in 2020 with a BS in math.
+I'm an MS student at University of Washington's Applied Math dept. I graduated from UT Austin in 2020 with a BS in math and will be returning as a PhD student in the Oden Institute of Computational Science and Engineering.
 Hook 'em!
 - 👀 I’m interested in PDEs and nonlinear things.
-- 🌱 I’m currently learning some Numerical Analysis and Machine Learning
+- 🌱 I’m currently learning some High Performance Computing
 - 📫 How to reach me: jrstaggs@uw.edu

 <!---